ruswc/ciklum.github.io/README.md

 6. Search in to-do list.
 The search is performed dynamically as you enter the title, change status and priority using the text box and the two drop-down lists on the top of the page.
+To reset the filter data, reload the page.